2MASS 1507−1627

 2MASS J15074769−1627386 (also abbreviated to 2MASS 1507−1627) is a brown dwarf in the constellation Libra, located about 23.9 light-years from Earth.
 It was discovered in 1999 by I. Neill Reid et al. It belongs to the spectral class L5; its surface temperature is 1,300 to 2,000 kelvins.
 As with other brown dwarfs of spectral type L, its spectrum is dominated by metal hydrides and alkali metals.
-Its spectrum also has a weak silicate absorption band and highly variable water absorption band, indicating a complicated clouds and haze structures.
+Its spectrum also has a weak silicate absorption band and highly variable water absorption band, indicating complicated clouds and haze structures.

 The brown dwarf is suspected to have a substellar companion (planet) on wide orbit with period over 10 years.